timkurvers/valheim-macos/README.md

 - An internet connection to download the game data and dependencies.
 - [Dotnet CLI]
   - Easiest to install via [Homebrew]: `brew install dotnet@7`.
+  - Alternatively, install using the [official Dotnet installer].

 ### Steps